Switzerland will take over the new European drone regulation. From this date, drone pilots will be obliged to register.

 The FOCA has begun implementing the European regulation.
 This will enable drone pilots to fly according to the same rules throughout European airspace in future.

 The rapid growth of drone technology in the European Union has already reinforced the call for uniform legislation for unmanned aerial vehicles years ago.
 In 2015, the European Aviation Safety Agency (EASA) began work on comprehensive European drone regulation.
 Switzerland was also able to participate actively in this work as a non-EU member.
-The new regulation, which will also be implemented in Switzerland from June 2020, allows the cross-border transfer of drone technology and thus creates a basic prerequisite for the growing drone industry.
+The new regulation, allows the cross-border transfer of drone technology and thus creates a basic prerequisite for the growing drone industry.
 The uniform legislation will also make it easier for recreational pilots to use their drone in neighbouring countries.

 Key points in brief